 5. Joke Day (August 16) - Start getting your best jokes together now and come August 16th, unload them on a crowd who appreciates your humor.
 If you all have a lot of funnies, you'll be keeled over with laughter and begging for the jokes to stop.

-6. National Thrift Shop Day (August 17) - If you haven't been, or just haven't been in a while, you'd probably never believe that thrift shops have so many unique items that will satisfy your unique personality.
-Drop into your local thrift store--or ones in ritzy areas where the stock is almost guaranteed to be of higher quality--and you'll be amazed by what you find.
+6. National Thrift Shop Day (August 17) - If you haven't been, or just haven't been in a while, you'll love discovering that thrift shops have many unique items that will satisfy your unique personality.
+Drop into your local thrift store--or ones in a ritzy area where the stock is almost guaranteed to be of higher quality--and you'll be amazed by what you find.

 8. National Women's Day (August 19) - This is a great opportunity to spend the day talking about the women in your life, but also to recognize women who have contributed to the world at large like Susan B. Anthony, Betsy Ross, Rosa Parks, Marie Curie, and Mother Teresa.
 Maybe take the kids to a museum to see an exhibit on women.

 9. National Dog Day (August 26) - Even if you don't own a dog, most local animal shelters will let you spend some time walking their dogs and playing with them outside.
 It lets the kids have some fun time with a dog (the shelter will vouch for the dog's good behavior), and you don't have to have the mess of caring for a pet!
 Make sure to ask the shelter if you can bring some treats.

 10. More Herbs, Less Salt Day (August 29) - Instead of loading up on salt, try substituting the mineral with herbs.
 You might find that you like this heart-healthy option better.